queryluke/masseffect-5e/static/data/class_features/medi-gel_enhancements.md

 id: medi-gel_enhancements
 name: Medi-gel Enhancements
 ---
-You can spend 6 hours in a lab or similar environment using drugs to enhance the capabilities of standard medi-gel.
+You can spend 6 hours in a lab, or similar environment, using drugs to enhance the capabilities of standard medi-gel.
 It takes 2 hours to craft a single enhancement, but you can apply that benefit to any number of medi-gel cartridges.
 To craft another enhancement takes an additional 6 hours.
 Instead of using time to limit this feature, your GM can choose to allow you to add X divided by 2 (rounded up) enhancements, where X is your Intelligence modifier; then, you must finish a long